Getting into Reading¶

 Learning how to read¶

-As mentioned earlier, make sure you have an adequate vocabulary size and a grasp of Japanese grammar before reading, this will make things much easier.
+As mentioned earlier, make sure you have an adequate vocabulary size (say, you've finished a starter Anki deck) and a grasp of Japanese grammar before reading, this will make things much easier.

 Expect manga to be pretty hard for you at first, but over time it will smoothen out and get easier.
 You just need to read more.
 You just need to read a lot.

-Even if you read like 100 manga, you still need to read light novels since you need to learn literary Japanese.
+Even if you read like 100 manga, you still need to read novels since there will be words you still won't know a lot of words that are commonly used in written text.

 I seriously recommend you read novels on this site: Itazuraneko Old Library, sort by kanji count, usually 1,000-1,600 kanji count is a good, this just means how long the book is if you actually look at it.
 If you have an Android you should use Typhon Reader or Typhon改 if the other one does not work with your phone.
 There are little buttons you can click on the itazuraneko old library to download epubs to load into it.
 You can also visit the full epub list but warning: you need a good phone to load that page because there are a LOT of books!
 If you cannot find the book you want on Itazuraneko you can try looking on Boroboro. iOS users can just use the Books app with epub files.

 Your first light novel will be extremely painful, but your second light novel won't be as painful.
-Expect a light novel to take a month or so to finish reading when you're first starting out, it will get quicker overtime (I can finish a light novel in around 10 hours).
+Expect a light novel to take a 1-3 months to finish reading when you're first starting out, it will get quicker overtime (I can finish a light novel in around 10 hours).
 Just read more, read a lot.

 Novel: Hibike!
 Euphonium